mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 There are other computing options available to the MIT community.
 ORCD runs the Engaging system which has both resources available to the entire MIT community and resources purchased by individual PIs and DLCs made available to their researchers.

-Dome DLCIs maintain their own set of resources.
+Some DLCIs maintain their own set of resources.
 See [this page](https://orcd.mit.edu/resources/dlci-shared-hardware) for a list.

 ### What is the timeline?